rnpythonblog/rnpython/content/authors/manohar/_index.md

 title: Manohar Mulchandani
 ---

-Manohar Mulchandani is a Data Scientist, Analyst Data Engineer, depending on the nature of the project.
-He would like to make Data Analytics, and in general, Programming accessible to everyone.
+Manohar Mulchandani consults and assists organizations to help them harness the potential of data.
+He has successfully helped clients build and deploy Machine Learning models in production, and assisted them with the attendant Digital Transformation.

-He has with over 20 years of experience, leading teams to successfully execute and deploy, business critical IT projects to global clients.
+In his previous avatar, he lead teams in successfully executing and deploying business critical IT projects to global clients in different industries.

-He has successfully executed Digital Transformation projects for clients.
-He has also successfully help clients develop and deploy Machine Learning models.
+He hopes to use his IT experience and his knowledge of the data science eco-system to make programming and data science  accessible to everyone.
+To that end, he has made a modest beginning by creating online courses on [Coursera](https://www.coursera.org).
+The initial courses are aimed at making programming more accessible and these courses can be found under the **My Courses** tab.